microsoft/WhatTheHack/021-IdentityForApps/README.md

 Challenge 2: **[Create a Sign Up and Sign In Experience](Student/02-susi.md)**

-- Create a simple Sign Up and Sign In user flow and connect it to an ASPNETCORE MVC App
+- Create a simple Sign Up and Sign In user flow and test it in the Azure AD B2C portal

 Challenge 3: **[Set Up an External IdP](Student/03-external-idp.md)**